Articles

 K9 Training Specialist

-You can’t sweep the dog under the carpet!
+You can’t sweep the dog under the carpet.

 There are alternatives.

-Once one understands the four stages of development, it’s not difficult to answer the question, “When should I start training my puppy?”
-Obviously, training can commence as early as the Prenatal/Neonatal period.
+Once you understand the stages of development, answering the question “When should I start training my puppy?” becomes much easier.

 “Once?” people ask.